tinacms/tina.io/content/guides/nextjs/tina-with-strapi/overview.md

 1. a Strapi server,
 2. a Next.js front-end using Tina.

+Our Strapi server will live in the directory `./tina-strapi-server` and our front-end code will live in a directory next to that called `./tina-strapi-blog`.

 We'll start out with getting the Strapi server running locally, defining our content types, and then creating some sample data.
 We'll move on to hooking up our front-end.
 Whenever necessary, we'll head back to Strapi and make additional configuration changes.